shentonfreude/compose-ecs-flask-psql/README.rst

 The Docker ECS docs about `service names
 <https://docs.docker.com/cloud/ecs-integration/#service-names>`_
-indicates this works out of the box, via AWS Cloud Map, but it's not resolving DNS names to servcies for me.
+indicates this works out of the box, via AWS Cloud Map, but it's not resolving DNS names to services for me.
 I saw the AWS CloudMap and private DNS looked sane.
 Using private FQDNs didn't help either.

 AWS' Massimo Re Ferre' (mreferre) was exceptionally helpful on Stack Overflow, I really appreciate his insights: https://stackoverflow.com/questions/68764699/docker-compose-deploy-to-ecs-cannot-resolve-service-names-yelb

-Turned out this problem occurred with an existing VPC I was reusing.
-I don't know what it was missing, but deploying and using ``vpc-defaulty.yml`` fixed my problem.
+Turned out this problem occurred with an existing VPC I was reusing: it did not set set the VPC with ``EnableDnsHostnames: true``;
+redeploying my VPC with this fixed my problem.

 I was even able to remove the ``networks.driver: bridge`` that mreferre's YELB repo indicates is critical, thought the ECS deploy